SiliconMechanics/Database/README.md

 #  Database Interface Abstraction Library

-This is the database interface abstraction library used by (Silicon Mechanics)[http://www.siliconmechanics.com/].
-It is derived from the library used by the (MythWeb)[http://www.mythtv.org/wiki/MythWeb] plugin for (MythTV)[http://www.mythtv.org/].
+This is the database interface abstraction library used by [Silicon Mechanics](http://www.siliconmechanics.com/).
+It is derived from the library used by the [MythWeb](http://www.mythtv.org/wiki/MythWeb) plugin for [MythTV](http://www.mythtv.org/).
 The original author provided the code to us under the terms that we would release changes back to the open source community.

 This code is licensed under the GPL.